Metempsychosis -- full rpg ruleset -- work in progress

 END: sickened, diseased, poisoned.
 Lower numbers worsens afflictions, thwarts healing, may connote that you are extremely contagious, and you lose health at an exponentially faster rate, maybe terminally ill.

 INT: in a stupor.
-Lower numbers erase skills, memories, spells, and known languages.
+Negative numbers erase skills, memories, spells, and known languages.

 PER: suffers mental afflictions, such as dread or insanity.
 Negative numbers increase amount of mental afflictions and can lead to catatonic psychosis and extreme hallucinations.